stevenloe/old-theater/website/content/news/board-of-director-vacancies.md

 Openings include:

 -  **Vice President**, responsible for setting up leases and managing the shared electronic events calendar.

--  **Membership & Volunteer Manager**, responsible for maintaining the member excel workbook throughout the year, coordinating the annual membership mailout and meeting.
-Coordinating volunteers for theater sponsored events.
+The Vice President is also the lead for The Old Theater's Fundraisers.

+-  **House Manager & Ticket Master**, responsible for overseeing volunteer staff at events, and tracking ticket sales and box office.

 If you are interested in joining The Old Theater team, please email us at Oldtheater@gmail.com or call (252) 249-0477 to discuss further.
 We look forward to hearing from you.

 *Izzy Keppner*

-President
-Old Theater Corporation
+President, Old Theater Corporation